Jar Boxes save my bacon…literally.

 One other thing I like about these JarBoxes is that I don’t have to purchase more shelves to keep my canned goods on.
 I can stack 8 to 10 full JarBoxes on top of each other and they have these ridges on the top and the bottom of each of the cells which allows them to essentially “click” into place, I simply use zipties to ensure the boxes keep shut (there are holes provided for this very thing at two different spots on the JarBoxes) and I then use a bungee hook or two to secure them to a stronger part of my basement such as one of the foundation bars that sticks out.
 I simply can’t say enough how much I love these.

-The suggested MRP on these is $24.99 each.
+The suggested MRP on these is $24.99 each and they have them for pints and quarts.
 Considering that I’m going to be canning 120 pounds of all-natural chicken breast meat that I got for ZERO dollars out of pocket thanks to Zaycon foods, then I consider the investment to be WELL worthwhile.
 One of my girlfriends just got pork roasts for $1.58 a pound.
 At a cost of $2.50 per cell (aka per jar), and the fact that it’s a one-time investment that I can keep using again and again as I rotate through my canned goods, as long as folks can keep saving big bucks on their meat and produce, the JarBoxes are worth every penny.
 Would I pay an extra dollar per pound one time to protect my canned meats for the next 20 years over and over again?
 Uh, heck yeah!
 Who do I give my money to for THAT deal?
 This also solves a big concern I had about moving and trying to safely transport all of those canned goods.
 And it also solves the problem of mitigating the damage that even a light earthquake could do to my home-canned goods too.
 Preparedness, in my book, is about peace of mind.
 These babies definitely give me more peace of mind.

 O.K. next item on my “favorite things” list.
 Actually.
 I have to thank a reader for bringing it to my attention that I haven’t mentioned these products on here yet, in spite of them being the backbone of a lot of my cooking from shelf-stable foods.
 They are the flagship products carried by a company by the name of Shirley J.